jameshfisher/jameshfisher.com/_posts/2020-11-01-what-does-the-dot-do-in-javascript.md

 ---
-title: "What does the dot do in JavaScript?"
+title: What does the dot do in JavaScript?
-tags: ["programming", "javascript"]
+tags:
+  - programming
+  - javascript
 ---

 Ah, that little dot!